AmbireTech/adex-protocol/README.md

 ### Preventing fraud/Sybil attacks

-One of the main challenges of the AdEx protocol is preventing fake or invalid impressions/clicks.
+One of the main challenges of any digital advertising system is preventing fake or invalid impressions/clicks.

-This is mitigated in a few ways:
+There are a few ways to mitigate that in AdEx:

 1) Traditional ad tech methods, such as IP whitelists/blacklists;
 2) The SDK has to send each event to each validator, and the platform(s) will keep an internal ledger of IPs events came from and impose a limit;